alefbee/popcorn-archives/README.md

 -   **If you installed for development (with `pip`):**
     Simply delete the project folder.
 If you created a virtual environment inside it, that will be removed as well.

-**Step 2: Remove the User Data and Database**
+**Step 3: Remove the User Data and Database**

-This step deletes your movie database (`movies.db`). **This action is irreversible.**
+This is the final step and will delete your movie database. **This action is irreversible.**

-The application stores its data in a standard user data directory, which varies by operating system.
-You need to manually delete this folder.

--   **On Linux:** The data is usually stored in the `~/.config` directory.
-Note that the application name might be converted to lowercase.
+Using the path you found in **Step 1**, manually delete the application's data directory.

+-   **On Linux and macOS:**
+    Use the `rm -rf` command with the path you noted.
+For example, if the path was `/home/alef/.config/popcornarchives`, the command would be:
     ```bash
-    # The application name is "PopcornArchives", so the folder is likely "popcornarchives"
-    rm -rf ~/.config/popcornarchives
+    rm -rf /home/alef/.config/popcornarchives
     ```

--   **On macOS:** The data is stored in the `Application Support` folder.
-    ```bash
-    rm -rf ~/Library/Application\ Support/PopcornArchives
-    ```

--   **On Windows:** The data is stored in the `AppData\Roaming` folder.
-You can paste this path directly into the File Explorer address bar.
-    ```
-    %APPDATA%\PopcornArchives
-    ```

-> **Tip:** You can use the `popcorn-archives where` command to see the exact path of the database file before you uninstall the application.
+-   **On Windows:**
+    Open File Explorer.
+Paste the full directory path you found in Step 1 into the address bar and press Enter.
+Then, delete the contents of that folder.

 ## About This Project